 The three-hour tour of the city’s Old Town is worth every minute and takes you to places such as Caesar’s Arch, St. Mary’s Church, the Copernicus Monument (for the famous astronomer Nicolaus Copernicus), and the Holy Spirit Gate.
 Visit the leaning tower of Torun and explore the Teutonic Knights Castle which is one of the oldest of its kind in the world.

 Found on the Oder River, Wroclaw (pronounced vrots-wahf) is a strange and beautiful old city, made up of 12 islands and over 100 bridges connecting them.
-It’s most prominent feature is a large astronomical clock at the 18th century Town Hall.
+Its most prominent feature is a large astronomical clock at the 18th century Town Hall but there are plenty more things to do!

 The area is a very important commercial and educational center in Poland but is also a very vibrant cultural hub that hosts several festivals and boasts a vibrant nightlife.